OpenCodeChicago/.github/profile/README.md

 - Foster a supportive and inclusive community.
 - Encourage collaboration and innovation in technology.

+---

+## How to Get Involved

+1. **Join Our Community:**
+   - Follow us on [MeetUp](https://www.meetup.com/open-code-chicago/) for the latest updates.
+   - Join our [Discord](https://discord.gg/t6MGsCqdFX) community to connect with other members.

+2. **Attend Our Events:**
+   - Participate in our regular events, meetups, workshops, and hackathons.

+3. **Contribute to Our Projects:**
+   - Explore our open-source projects and contribute to them.
+   - Review our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+4. **Share Your Knowledge:**
+   - Write articles, create tutorials, or give talks at our events.
+   - Submit your content ideas via our [GitHub Issues](#).

 🚀 **Let's build something amazing together!**

 ---